Enjoy Cliveden's parterre in the spring

 Within this framework many intimate areas invite the visitor to pause and contemplate, for here new gardening concepts are afoot.
 The Dutch garden designer Henk Gerritsen, renowned for the Priona gardens in the Netherlands, was commissioned in 1999 to transform the formal gardens using his principles of natural plantings reflecting his idea that nature is not symmetrical but irregular, free and whimsical.

 Dorney Court, near Windsor, is one of the area’s hidden gems.
 Primarily the Palmer Family home, Dorney Court is also used for filming, weddings and events.
-The house and garden are only open to the public on certain days each year but they are well worth a visit.
+The house and garden are only open to the public on certain days each year - generally both May Bank Holiday Mondays and the preceding Sundays and all of August - and they are well worth a visit.

 The house is surrounded by beautiful gardens and acres of mature parkland.
 Lush green lawns are divided by ancient yew hedges and herbaceous borders with the whole scene being framed by ornamental trees.